halostatue/adr-tools/INSTALL.md

 ### Git for Windows: git bash

-When using git bash within [Git for Windows][], the scripts can simply be put in `usr\bin` in the installation directory.
+When using git bash within [Git for Windows][], the scripts can be put in `usr\bin` in the installation directory.
 That directory usually is `C:\Program Files\Git\usr\bin`.